Neighborhood Info Without The Neighborhood Drama. Learn more

 How long does it take for gerbera daisy seeds to germinate?

-Gerbera daisy seeds typically germinate in 2-3 weeks when kept at temperatures above 70°F (21°C) with consistent moisture and light.
+Gerbera daisy seeds typically germinate within two to three weeks if kept at temperatures above 70°F (21°C) with consistent moisture and bright light.
+Using a clear plastic cover over your seed trays can help maintain humidity levels, promoting quicker germination.

 How do I know if my gerbera daisy seeds are viable?